Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 6: Attach tires only.
 			"Props Attached"				"23456"

-			// Each prop has 1 of this many chances to appear when the Super Tank appears.
+			// Each prop has this many chances out of 100.0% to appear when the Super Tank appears.
 			// Separate chances with commas.
 			// Chances limit: 6
-			// Character limit for each chance: 3
+			// Character limit for each chance: 6
 			// --
-			// Minimum value for each chance: 1
+			// Minimum value for each chance: 0.1 (Lowest chance)
-			// Maximum value for each chance: 9999999999
+			// Maximum value for each chance: 100.0 (Highest chance)
 			// --
 			// 1st number = Chance for a blur effect to appear.
 			// 2nd number = Chance for lights to appear.